hamed-deriv/architecture_team_roadmap/README.md

-# architecture and Quality Team Roadmap
+# Architecture and Quality Team Roadmap

 ### 1. Establish coding standards and conventions